Is PF Deduction Needed for Annual GST Accounting Charges and TDS Implications?

 Madhu.T.K

-If you have hired an accountant on a retainership basis you need not pay PF in respect of this person.
-This is because he is not an employee of your organisation but there exists only a contract for service and which is outside the purview of ESi and PF.
-For the service that he renders, he will be issuing an invoice in favour of the company and the company is meeting that invoice by paying the amount.
-In this case there is no element of master servant relationship.
+If you have hired an accountant on a retainership basis, you need not pay PF in respect of this person.
+This is because he is not an employee of your organization but there exists only a contract for service, which is outside the purview of ESI and PF.
+For the service that he renders, he will be issuing an invoice in favor of the company, and the company is meeting that invoice by paying the amount.
+In this case, there is no element of a master-servant relationship.

 theta

-In another case, there were monthly invoices received from an accountant for accounting charges of Rs 2500/= per month.
-But the Enforcement Officer treated it as being liable to PF.
-He took the view that an accountant is not a professional like lawyer or CA, and so his fee is not professional fee, but only a salary for his services.
-So he created demands for many previous years on this premise treating the accountant as an employee.
+Many thanks, Madhuji.
+In another case, there were monthly invoices received from an accountant for accounting charges of Rs 2500 per month.
+However, the Enforcement Officer treated it as being liable to PF.
+He took the view that an accountant is not a professional like a lawyer or CA, and so his fee is not a professional fee but only a salary for his services.
+Consequently, he created demands for many previous years on this premise, treating the accountant as an employee.
 I do not know if he was right or wrong in that case.

-But if there is no monthly payout, just an annual invoice in March, of an amount more than the threshold of PF, then it should certainly be out of PF.
+If there is no monthly payout, just an annual invoice in March, of an amount more than the threshold of PF, then it should certainly be out of PF.
+Please enlighten.

 Regards.